wake-ua/BaseDataSpace/providers/policy-functions/README.md

 We can then compare the location to the expected value depending on the operator used.
 The function should return true, if the constraint is fulfilled, and false otherwise.

-One thing to keep in mind is that currently we are using iam-mock extension, which  gets the region claim from the configuration file of the consumer.
+One thing to keep in mind is that currently we are using Iam-claims extension which generates and verifies the tokens.
+Claims are found  inside the token.
-This extension  mocks an identity provider.

-Depending on the identity provider used, different claims may be present, or the same claim may have a different name.

-**In the future, this must be changed for a real identity provider.**

 ### TEST IT